Qoala-T/QC/README.md

 ## Validation of Qoala-T tool in FreeSurfer version 7.1.0

 We have assessed the preformance of the Qoala-T tool on the latest FreeSurfer v7.1.0 release.
 We have tested this using a 10 fold cross validation to see if we could replicate the results of FreeSurfer v6.0 as published in paragraph 3.3 of [Klapwijk et al., (2019)](https://doi.org/10.1016/j.neuroimage.2019.01.014).
 Results are highly similar, yet sensitivity is a little lower and shows larger variation, indicating that FreeSurfer vs7.1.0 gives more conservative results, as some good scans might be flagged as manual chack or poor quality.
 Note that the random forest model paramaters were identical to the ones used in the publication of Klapwijk et al..
 In addition, we used the manual quality ratings based on the v6.0 output.
 So potentially the accuracy of the segmentatios between the two FreeSurfer versions may differ, which we did not assess here.
+We would recommand to use the subset-based Qoala-T option for data processed in FreeSurfer v7.1.0 [Qoala_T_B_subset_based_github.R](https://github.com/Qoala-T/QC/blob/master/Scripts/Qoala-T_Scripts/Qoala_T_B_subset_based_github.R) rather than the model based Qoala-T option (based on FreeSurfer v6.0 segmentations).

 |Fold | AUC | Accuracy |Sensitivity |Specificity |
 | ---| --- | --- |--- |--- |